 - Don’t accept a voucher when the airline owes you a refund for a canceled flight.

 The pandemic has inspired lots of shenanigans in the travel industry.
 We’ve reported on all manner of nonsense never before seen in such mass efforts in the airline industry.
 Many carriers have foisted vouchers onto passengers (Or tried to do so) when what they’re really owed is a cash refund.
 Don’t fall for it.
-Voucher/flight credit/travel certificates all have end dates.
+Voucher/flight credit/travel certificates all have end dates (and you can’t sell these vouchers even if they’re expiring).
 Cash never expires – and why should your money be in the airline’s pocket when it should be in yours?

 The bottom line: If an airline cancels your flight, it owes you a refund.
 And If you’re having trouble getting it, you can always contact our team.
 We’re always here to help.
 Don’t believe me?
 Send us an email or help request.
 One of us will get back to you before you know it!😛 (Michelle Couch-Friedman, Consumer Rescue)